Supply Chain Exception Command Center · System of Action

 Full audit trail

-Every disruption, escalation, approval, communication, and execution step is logged with timestamp and rationale.
+Every disruption, escalation, approval, communication, and execution step is logged with timestamp, actor, and rationale.

-HITL requirements are configurable per agent, team, exception type, and severity — without code changes.
+HITL requirements are configurable per exception type, severity level, and escalation tier — without code changes.
+The right person approves the right decision.

 Deploys in your cloud

-Connects to ERP, TMS, logistics providers, and communication tools via secure APIs.
+Designed to integrate with ERP, TMS, logistics providers, and communication tools via secure APIs.
 No replacement required.

 SOC2-ready architecture